SteamFab/minecraft-forge/README.md

   - Go to the Google Cloud Console, select the upper left menu button, and navigate to "API Manager"
   - Click on "Credentials" on the left
   - Click on "Create Credentials" and select "Service account key"
-  - Pick "Compute Engine Default Service Account"
+  - Pick "New Service Account" to create a new account
+  - Name: Give it some name
+  - Click on Role and scroll down to Storage.
+Select Object Storage Creator as the role.
   - Chose "JSON" format
   - Click CREATE
   This downloads a key file.
 Secure this key and do NOT make it public.
 It gives access to your Google account.